ElodieSavignard/fetch-social-network-data/Youtube/readme.md

 ## Add your API Key inside script

-Insert your API key in var `api_key = ''` inside the config.py script.
+Insert your API key in var `api_key = ''` inside the config.py file.

 ## Install packages
 Run the following command in a terminal :\